Blog Barista: Sam Nadarajan | February 12, 2020 | Developer Tools | Brew time: 9 min

 When created, the user selected by the agent in this field becomes the reporter of the issue.
 This issue will appear in that customer’s request list, and the customer will receive notifications as set up by the organization.

-On top of JQL functionality to query specific issues, a robust reporting feature is provided with every Jira Service Desk project.
+On top of JQL functionality to query specific issues, a robust reporting feature is provided with every Jira Service Management project.
 To access these reports, select the Reports icon in the left-hand navigation menu.

 A number of pre-configured reports will appear, along with the ability to add new reports.
 Data can be visualized in a number of different ways, fed by JQL queries written within these reports.
 These reports can prove useful to a specific organization and its needs, and can easily be communicated to management and other staff monitoring their Service Desk operations.